-Ecology and the Washington State Department of Agriculture (WSDA) recognize the threat to salmon survival caused by ongoing nonpoint source pollution to our waters.
-The poor water quality in Skagit and Whatcom counties, largely due to agricultural sources, is a particular area of concern because the rivers support salmon populations for several salmon species and the area's water quality directly impacts the many shellfish beds along the counties' coasts.
-The Samish, Stillaguamish, and Nooksack watersheds have consistently had the highest annual yields of nitrogen relative to their size of all Puget Sound area watersheds.
+Ecology and the Washington State Department of Agriculture (WSDA) recognize the threat to salmon survival caused by ongoing nonpoint source pollution to our waters.70 The poor water quality in Skagit and Whatcom counties, largely due to agricultural sources, is a particular area of concern because the rivers support salmon populations for several salmon species and the area's water quality directly impacts the many shellfish beds along the counties' coasts.
+The Samish, Stillaguamish, and Nooksack watersheds have consistently had the highest annual yields of nitrogen relative to their size of all Puget Sound area watersheds.71

-All forms of transported nitrogen are potential contributors to eutrophication.
-72 In eutrophication, high levels of nitrogen cause rapid algal growth.
-When the algae dies and decays, it consumes dissolved oxygen in the water, reducing the oxygen available to fish and other aquatic life.
-73 In addition to eutrophication, excessive nitrogen causes other water quality problems.
-Dissolved ammonia may be toxic to fish and nitrates in drinking water are dangerous to humans, especially newborns.
-74 particularly in areas like parts of Puget Sound where harmful algal blooms and depressed oxygen levels affect both aquatic life and human use and health."75 Ecology reports that nitrogen levels in Puget Sound have been steadily increasing from 1999 to present.76
+All forms of transported nitrogen are potential contributors to eutrophication.72 In eutrophication, high levels of nitrogen cause rapid algal growth.
+When the algae dies and decays, it consumes dissolved oxygen in the water, reducing the oxygen available to fish and other aquatic life.73 In addition to eutrophication, excessive nitrogen causes other water quality problems.
+Dissolved ammonia may be toxic to fish and nitrates in drinking water are dangerous to humans, especially newborns.74

+The Puget Sound Partnership has recognized that "[r]educing nutrient pollution is important, particularly in areas like parts of Puget Sound where harmful algal blooms and depressed oxygen levels affect both aquatic life and human use and health."75 Ecology reports that nitrogen levels in Puget Sound have been steadily increasing from 1999 to present.76